hctwist/computational-graph/README.md

 ## Allocations

-Firing nodes in the graph is considered to be zero-allocation (no heap allocations), with the exception of when a handler is attached to the following graph-level events:
+Firing nodes in the graph is considered to be zero-allocation (no heap allocations), with the exception of when a handler is attached to the `Graph.NodeFired` event as it can box the node output.

-- `Graph.NodePrimed`
-- `Graph.NodeFired`

-as these both construct string outputs of the nodes.
 The other node firing events do not provide string output so are safe.

 *Note that there are no allocation guarantees in the build or prime stage of the graph.*